-China's Xiaomi swings to net profit in third-quarter, beats estimates
+China's Xiaomi swings to net profit in third-quarter on robust sales in India, Europe

-HONG KONG (Reuters) - Chinese smartphone maker Xiaomi Inc on Monday said it swung to a net profit in the third quarter, beating analyst estimates, driven by robust sales in India and Europe.
+HONG KONG (Reuters) - Chinese smartphone maker Xiaomi Inc said on Monday it swung to a net profit in the third quarter, beating analyst estimates, driven by robust sales in India and Europe.

-Profit for the three months through September reached 2.48 billion yuan ($357.23 million), versus a 11 billion yuan loss in the same period a year earlier, the company said in a statement.

-The result compared with a 1.92 billion yuan average of five analyst estimates compiled by Refinitiv Eikon.
+Profit for the three months through September reached 2.48 billion yuan ($357.23 million), versus an 11 billion yuan loss in the same period a year earlier.
+That compared with a 1.92 billion yuan average of five analyst estimates compiled by Refinitiv Eikon.

-The results come amid a slowdown in smartphone purchases both in China, where Xiaomi once was the top-selling handset brand, and overseas.
+The mixed results come amid a slowdown in smartphone purchases both in China, where Xiaomi once was the top-selling handset brand, and overseas.

 Nevertheless Xiaomi, along with fellow low-cost handset makers Oppo and Vivo, accounted for around a quarter of the global smartphone market in the first half of 2018, showed data from researcher IDC.

+Xiaomi also aims to transform itself from a smartphone firm into a software company.
+As the firm prepared for its IPO, founder Lei Jun touted internet services - namely advertisements placed on the firm’s in-house apps - as its future and key differentiator from other handset brands.

+In the third quarter, Xiaomi’s smartphone division grew revenue by 36.1 percent while its internet service division grew 85.5 percent.
+But phones made up 64.6 percent of total sales, while internet services made up 9.3 percent.

-The results are the second set released by Xiaomi since the smartphone maker raised $4.72 billion in an initial public offering in June, valuing the firm at about $54 billion - around half of some earlier industry estimates of $100 billion.
+The results are the second set released by Xiaomi since the smartphone maker raised $4.72 billion in an initial public offering (IPO) in June, valuing the firm at about $54 billion - around half of some earlier industry estimates of $100 billion.

 Its shares have fallen roughly 20 percent since they started trading in July amid a broader Chinese stock market sell-off and concern about a slowdown in China’s tech industry.